chgiak/hugo-blox-builder/starters/academic-cv/content/authors/admin/_index.md

     url: https://www.uniwa.gr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include artificial intelligence applications, virtual tour and .
+bio: My research interests include Artificial Neural Networks, Genetic Algorithms and Decision Support Systems focusing on GIS platforms and Virtual Tours.

 # Interests to show in About widget
 interests: